eclipse-iofog/iofog.org/content/docs/1.0.0/tutorial/create-our-first-microservice-javascript.md

 average([2, 6, 14, 53, 87]); // returns 32.4
 ```

-So to do a rolling window, we'll store incoming values in an array up until the point where a max window size is reached, after which we'll discard the oldest value, each time computing a new average.
+In order to do a rolling window, we'll store incoming values in an array up until the point where a max window size is reached.
+After which we'll discard the oldest value, computing a new average each time.

 ```js
 function getMovingAverage(arr, newValue) {